 For example, a student may have a Target Grades of B in English Literature, Media Studies and Spanish A levels whereas another student studying BTEC Sport may have a Target Grade of a Distinction.
-Students are not expected to achieve this grade until towards the end of their second year of study.
+Students are expected to work towards achieving this grade (or above) at the end of their second year of study.